mloubout/SC20Paper/paper.md

 ***Computational performance***

 We briefly describe the computational setup and the performance achieved for this anisotropic imaging problem.
 Due to time constraints, and because the resources we were given access to for this Proof of concept with Microsoft Azure were limited, we did not have access to HPC virtual machines (VM) nor Infiniband enabled ones.
 The nodes we ran this experiment on are `Standard_E64_v3` and `Standard_E64s_v3` that while not HPC VM are memory optimized allowing to save the wavefield in memory for imaging (TTI adjoint state gradient [@virieux, @louboutin2018segeow]).
 These VMs are Intel&reg; Broadwell E5-2673 v4 2.3GH that are dual socket, 32 physical cores (and hyperthreading enabled) and 432Gb of memory CPUs.
 The overall inversion involved computing the image for 1500 source positions, i.e. solving 1500 forward and 1500 adjoint TTI wave-equation.
-A single image required 600Gb of memory and we used two VM per source with MPI with one rank per socket (4 MPI ranks per source) and imaged 100 sources in parallel due to resources limitations but in theory, infinite resources are available in the Cloud and would allow to image all 1500 sources at once in parallel using 3000 nodes.
+A single image required 600Gb of memory in single precision and we used two VM per source with MPI with one rank per socket (4 MPI ranks per source) and imaged 100 sources in parallel due to resources limitations.
+In theory, infinite resources are available in the Cloud and would allow to image all 1500 sources at once in parallel using 3000 nodes and we give an estimate of the performance that would be achieved in that case as well.
 The performance achieved, in single precision, was as follow:

 - 140 GFlop/s per VM
 - 280 GFlop/s per source